How to Increase Storage Space in your Bathroom Suite

 So, enough if cabinet, there are lots more ways to increase storage and even some that may not involve you parting with any cash.

-It doesn't matter how many people use your bathroom, towels can still be a pain and nothing is more common then giving yourself the once over, dropping the towel on the floor and strutting out of the bathroom; leaving the towel to fester, not only look untidy but also can get a little smelly and mouldy.
+It doesn't matter how many people use your bathroom, towels can still be a pain and nothing is more common then giving yourself the once over, dropping the towel on the floor and strutting out of the bathroom.
+This not only looks untidy but can leafd to your towels festering and lacking freshness.